Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Circumstances had pushed his presidency completely off course.
 Now, the pendulum had swung.
 The jump lockdown had done terrible harm to people’s lives, slowed the economy to the tune of hundreds of billions of dollars over the course of a year, cost jobs, cost businesses, cost lives and livelihoods.

-Preserving the people’s safety was, in Beau’s view, the most important of his duties...but he did have to acknowledge that it was not his *only* duty.
+Preserving the people’s safety was, in Beau’s view, the most important of his duties... but he did have to acknowledge that it was not his *only* duty.
 Sooner or later, he had to think about how safe was safe *enough* and whether it was time to take some of the pressure off and focus on recovery.

 After all, the Array network had operated without a major incident for several years, and they’d done much to harden it over the last eleven months.
 Was the danger now small enough to justify a release?
 How likely was such a decision to end in disaster?

-Well...that was what advisors and meetings were for.
+Well... that was what advisors and meetings were for.

 "You are beginning to face open rebellion, Mister President.
 The loss of the array in Chicago has devastated much of primary industry."